 Pores at first white, stuffed, then cream-yellow, eventually dingy yellowish-olive to yellowish-brown, not discoloring when bruised, 2-3/mm, mostly rounded in outline, not boletinoid; tubes depressed adjacent to stipe, colored like the pores, up to 1.5 cm long.

 Stipe 5.0-10.0 cm long, 2.0-6.0 cm thick, the base slightly enlarged to clavate; context solid, white, unchanging; surface dry, cream-colored gradually becoming pale vinaceous-brown, the upper half conspicuously reticulate, the ornamentation at first white, then concolorous with the underlying stipe color; darkening slightly where handled; partial veil absent.

 Spores 12.5-18.0 x 4.0-5.0 µm, narrowly elliptical to spindle-shaped in face-view, similar in profile, but slightly inequilateral, smooth, thin-walled, with numerous vacuoles; spores olive-brown in deposit.

 In small groups or cespitose clusters under montane conifers, especially pines; fruiting in late spring; common in some years.

-Edible and very good; best in the button stage; mature specimens usually dried.
+Edible and very good with a firm texture; best in the button stage; mature specimens usually dried.